Cerliox/Biological-Neural-Network-Simulation/README.md

 OR

-Download the .exe file and run it under windows.
+Download the .exe file and run it on windows.

 ## Settings
 You can change a lot inside the ``Config.ini`` file.
 In this example the default settings are used